ohad-i/liboculus/README.md

 (*) if fips build faild on hashable error do the following:
 	go to ../fips/yaml/yaml3/constructor.py
 	on line 126 and change:
+		"if not isinstance(key, collections.Hashable):"
+		to
-		"if not isinstance(key, collections.Hashable): to  if not isinstance(key, collections.abc.Hashable)"
+		"if not isinstance(key, collections.abc.Hashable):"
 4. To run the oculus client using pipe:
 	1. create pipe using the following: mkfifo fifo.pipe at the location you want.
 	2. run the oculus client from fips-deploy/liboculus-main/linux-make-debug: